Swathi971/Lab-Notes/DevOps/Shell_Scripting/Alias_Commands.md

 **Step 4: Apply .bashrc Changes**

-To apply alias changes without rebooting:
-Run this to apply the changes:
+To apply alias changes without rebooting, run this to apply the changes:
 ```
-source ~/.bashrc
+source .bashrc
 ```
 Now the command add will work in any terminal session.